What is Demat Account? Listen to What is Demat Account Summary here ♬

 » How to buy shares using a Demat account?

 » What are the advantages of a Demat account?

 » What are the disadvantages of a Demat account?

 » How to open a Demat account?

 » FAQs on what is a Demat account

-What is a Demat Account? – Meaning of Demat Account
+What is a Demat Account? – and It's Meaning

 Demat account stands for Dematerialised account.
 A Demat account is like a bank account.
 While a bank account stores your money, a Demat account stores your ‘securities’ in digital form.

 Let’s understand what is a Demat account with a simple example.